Sunday, June 14, 2026

 Hieracis of Aphnaeum [Ephesus (139)] and Isaac of Tava [Ephesus (195)] attended Chalcedon and accepted its decisions, but they claimed that they could not give written assent to the council without a new Pope of Alexandria appointed and signing before them.
 They said "let us have an archbishop, and we shall sign and assent" to the definition of Chalcedon {Price and Gaddis, trs., Chalcedon, Vol. 2, p.
 152}.

 In total, we have 13 bishops who attended Ephesus and Chalcedon and agreed with both councils.
 Amphilochius might be an exception.
-It is said that after the council of Chalcedon that he recanted of his adherence to it, yet he may have eventually returned to agreeing with it {Lightfoot, 'Amphilochius',p.
-25}.
+It is said that after the council of Chalcedon that he recanted of his adherence to it, yet he may have eventually returned to agreeing with it, with Photius recording that he did so {Lightfoot, 'Amphilochius', p.
+25; Photius, Bibliotheque, ed. and tr. by Henry, p.
+55}.

 It seems therefore that the Oriental Orthodox Church venerates as saints those that accepted the very council they fundamentally reject.